 How much it costs

 How to Prepare

-Add 1 sachet of starter to the pasteurized whole milk preheated to 95°F-105°F (do not exceed 113F) which is equal to 35-49°C. Stir milk carefully and incubate it with the same temperature for 6-8 hours to produce thick and creamy yogurt.
+Add 1 sachet of starter to the pasteurized whole milk preheated to 60°F-65°F (do not exceed 113F) which is equal to 35-49°C. Stir milk carefully and incubate it with the same temperature for up to 16 hours to produce thick and creamy yogurt.
 Since the actual time may be vary, please be ready to wait even longer.
 The most important is to keep a jar with milk incubated all the time from the very beginning to the end of the process.
 During the winter time the hydronic radiators can serve as a sufficient source of heat.
 Also, a regular yogurt maker can be used.
 After product is ready for consumption keep it refrigerated all the time.
 Any unopened yogurt starter's sachets may be stored in the refrigerator from 32 F to 43F up to the expiration date.
 However, the information of how to use a part of sachet to prepare yogurt is not available.
 The expiration date stated on the sachet is true for sealed sachets only.
 Consumers may experiment at their own risk with no additional charge.